 Jessimine Strauss; email@example.com; (423) 439-6158

-Faculty: Sally S. Blowers; Nancy Cameron; Teresa Carnevale; Myra Clark; Sandy Diffenderfer; Janne Dunham-Taylor; Kimberly Ferguson; Donna Fraysier; Masoud Ghaffari; Lee Glenn; Lisa Haddad; Christine Hall; Jean Hemphill; Janice Lazear; Sharon Loury; Jo-Ann S. Marrs; Carolyn Merriman; April Morrison; Christine Mullins; Wendy Nehring; Lisa Ousley; Victoria Pope; Judith Rice; S. Lee Ridner; Arshak Sargsyan; Terri Schreiner; Candice Short, Sarah Treat; Patricia Vanhook; Jennie Walls; Florence Weierbach.
+Faculty: Sally S. Blowers; Nancy Cameron; Teresa Carnevale; Myra Clark; Sandy Diffenderfer; Janne Dunham-Taylor; Masoud Ghaffari; Kimberly Ferguson; Donna Fraysier; Lee Glenn; Lisa Haddad; Christine Hall; Jean Hemphill; Janice Lazear; Sharon Loury; Jo-Ann S. Marrs; Carolyn Merriman; Christine Mullins; Wendy Nehring; April Morrison; Lisa Ousley; Victoria Pope; Judith Rice; S. Lee Ridner; Arshak Sargsyan; Terri Schreiner; Candice Short; Sarah Treat; Patricia Vanhook; Florence Weierbach.

 The Doctor of Nursing Practice program offers a terminal professional degree for those who wish to pursue or further their career as an advanced practice nurse focusing on healthcare needs of specific populations.
-The ETSU College of Nursing and TTU School of Nursing Joint Program currently offers six concentrations within the degree: Adult/Gerontology Acute Care Nurse Practitioner, Executive Leadership, Family Nurse Practitioner, Pediatric Nurse Practitioner-Primary Care, Psychiatric/Mental Health Nurse Practitioner, and Women’s Health Care Nurse Practitioner.
+The College of Nursing currently offers four concentrations within the degree: Adult-Gerontology Primary Care Nurse Practitioner, Executive Leadership, Family Nurse Practitioner, and Psychiatric/Mental Health Nurse Practitioner.

 For application terms and deadlines please refer to the College of Nursing website.